ionburstcloud/changelog/example/example.md

 #### New Releases

-- foo
+- New Release 1
-- bar
+- New Release 2

 #### New Features

-- foo
+- Feature 1
-- bar
+- Feature 2

 #### Fixes

-- foo
+- Fixed issue 1
-- bar
+- Fixed bug 2

 ### Ionburst Cloud Website/Docs

 #### New Releases

-- foo
+- New Release 1
-- bar
+- New Release 2

 #### New Features

-- foo
+- Feature 1
-- bar
+- Feature 2

 #### Fixes

-- foo
+- Fixed issue 1
-- bar
+- Fixed bug 2

 ### Ionburst Cloud Clients/Integrations

 #### New Releases

-- foo
+- New Release 1
-- bar
+- New Release 2

 #### New Features

-- foo
+- Feature 1
-- bar
+- Feature 2

 #### Fixes

-- foo
+- Fixed issue 1
-- bar
+- Fixed bug 2

 ## May 2021